IvanKaragyozov/real-estate-management-system/README.md

 **Real Estate Agency Management System**

-Currently the application has the capability to retieve an agent from the Real Estate Agency by their name.
+Currently the application has the capability to retrieve an agent from the Real Estate Agency by their name.

 **SOAP Service Documentation**
 The service can be started by running the main method located in the 'ServiceApplication' class
 or by running 'mvn spring-boot:run'.
-The service is set to run at port:8091
+The service is set to run at port **8091**

 **WSDL Extraction**
 To retrieve the WSDL file from the service, you can use the following URL: